galileopy/parse/README.md

 Parse is a command-line tool designed to assist developers with coding tasks using large language models (LLMs).
 It provides code suggestions, debugging help, and workflow automation, making it a versatile coding assistant.

 ## Status
-As of **July 11, 2025**, Parse is in active development.
-Recent updates include a modular refactoring for better extensibility:
+As of **July 12, 2025**, Parse is in active development.
+Recent updates include a refactor introducing "components" for pure reactive logic (e.g., help, quit, echo), building on the modular design:
-- **Completed**: Reactive event loop with Cycle.js and xstream; REPL driver for CLI; file read/write and termination drivers; new /help command for usage info.
+- **Completed**: Reactive event loop with Cycle.js and xstream; REPL driver for CLI; file read/write and termination drivers; /help command for usage info (now handled via components for better composability).
 - **In Progress**: Authentication with xAI API; basic LLM prompt handling.
 - **Upcoming**: Tool protocol for advanced features like code execution and versioning.

-The modular design under `src/modules/` encapsulates features (e.g., files, help), ensuring pure FRP logic in the core while isolating side effects.
+The design separates concerns: `src/modules/` for drivers (side effects like I/O), `src/components/` for pure FRP components (stream transformations).
+This enhances reusability and testability while isolating side effects.

 ## Project Details
 Parse explores LLMs for code assistance, emphasizing modularity, extensibility, and FRP.